discos/suricate/docs/userguide.rst

    :linenos:

-If you compile :download:`example.c <examples/example.c>` and execute the program you get the following output:
+If you compile :download:`example.c <examples/example.c>` and execute the program, then you get the following output:

 .. code-block:: shell